Château Smith Haut Lafitte Pessac-Léognan rouge 2019 - Grand Cru Classé

 Wine rated (2021 guide) 98/100 (Jonathan Choukroun Chicheportiche)

-The nose is fresh, complex, elegant, and offers a lovely texture, nice maturity, and a certain creaminess.
-There are notes of boysenberry, creamy blackcurrant and, more subtly, juicy strawberry, combined with hints of tart/crushed raspberry and delicate touches of blueberry, lily, salty gravel and subtle hints of pepper.
-The palate is pulpy, balanced, elegant, well-structured and offers freshness, richness, lovely definition, a tangy texture, minerality, restraint, lovely volume/roundness, a tense side and a well-balanced creaminess.
-A lovely powerful structure, yet controlled and restrained.
-On the palate, this wine expresses notes of crushed blackberry, pulpy/juicy/fresh plum and, more subtly, raspberry, combined with hints of fleshy strawberry, chocolate, toasted almonds, toast, as well as subtle hints of star anise, pepper, subtle hints of caramelization in the background and an imperceptible hint of violet.
-The tannins are elegant, heady and racy.
-Nice work on the bitter notes.
-There is a subtle hint of pleasant cocoa/toasted bitterness on the finish.
+The nose is fresh, complex, and elegant, with lovely texture, nice ripeness, and a certain creaminess.
+It features notes of Boysenberry, creamy blackcurrant, and hints of juicy strawberry, combined with subtle hints of tart/crushed raspberry, as well as delicate notes of blueberry, lily, salty gravel, and subtle hints of pepper.
+The palate is luscious, balanced, elegant, and well-structured, offering freshness, richness, lovely definition, a tangy backbone, minerality, restraint, a nice volume and roundness, a taut quality, and a well-balanced creaminess.
+A lovely, powerful structure, yet fully controlled and restrained.
+On the palate, this wine expresses notes of crushed blackberry, pulpy/juicy/fresh plum, and more subtly, raspberry, combined with hints of fleshy strawberry, chocolate, toasted almond, and toast, as well as subtle hints of star anise, pepper, discreet hints of caramelization in the background, and an imperceptible hint of violet.
+The tannins are elegant, heady, and refined.
+Beautiful work on the bitter notes.
+A subtle hint of pleasant cocoa bitterness and toasted notes lingers on the finish.

 The Wine Cellar Insider - Jeff Leve